jrvieira/zero-dark/README.md

 #### Manual

-You can also install th manually:
+You can alternatively install it manually:

 1. Place the `zero-dark` folder inside the `Packages` directory which you can find using the menu item `Sublime Text -> Preferences -> Browse Packages...`